bzoulko/module12_challenge/README.md

 ## Running the Employee Tracker.
 * From the Terminal prompt, in this projects main folder, type "npm start".
-This will start the Employee Tracker application that will being prompting with this question, <b>"What would you like to do?"<b> and a menu of options to choose from.
+This will start the Employee Tracker application that will being prompting with this question, <b>"What would you like to do?"</b> and a menu of options to choose from.
     - "View All Employees" : Lists all employees available.

     - "Add Employee" : Add a new employee to the table of employee's, you'll be prompted for additional questions.